 - Third, check the "scholarships" page on the Counseling Office Web Page or stop in the Counseling Office to find scholarships for which you may qualify.

 - Know your deadlines.
 Some are as early as September 30th.
 These must be met.
 There are no second chances.

 Who Qualifies for Merit-Based or Academic Scholarships?

 - The Free Application for Federal Student Aid (FAFSA) must be completed when applying for financial aid.
 It is required by virtually all aid-granting schools, federal and state agencies.
 This form should be completed online at www.fafsa.ed.gov.
 Various state and non-profit organizations in Iowa provide free assistance on filling out the FAFSA.
-Find more details and what you'll need to bring at www.IowaCGS.org or contact the Guidance Office for more information.
+Find more details and what you'll need to bring at www.IowaCGS.org or contact the Counseling Office for more information.